 These levels are set at multiples of cash base salary.
-All of our named executive officers would exceed their target ownership levels (of 10 times or 7 times cash base salary) even if their cash base salaries were set at the substantially higher levels often paid by our peers to their most senior executives.
+All of our named executive officers would exceed their target ownership levels (of 10× or 7× cash base salary) even if their cash base salaries were set at the substantially higher levels often paid by our peers to their most senior executives.